Westminster District (federal electoral district)

 Westminster District was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1917 to 1921.

 This riding was created in 1914 and was used only in the federal election of 1917.
 It was partly created out of the New Westminster and partly from the Yale—Cariboo electoral district.
-It was renamed "Fraser Valley" in 1919-1966.
+It was renamed to "Fraser Valley" from 1919 to 1966.